zhorabay/My-portfolio/README.md

 - Choose a directory
 - Open a Terminal
-- write: git clone git@github.com:zhorabay/portfolio-mobile-first.git
+- write: git clone git@github.com:zhorabay/My-portfolio.git
-- get into to directory "portfolio-mobile-first"
+- get into to directory "My-portfolio"
 - write: npm install
 [
 <p align="right">(<a href="#readme-top">back to top</a>)</p>